workfloworchestrator/example-orchestrator/README.md

 1. Collect input from user (`initial_input_form`)
 2. Instantiate subscription (`construct_node_model`):
    1. Create inactive subscription model
-   2. assign user input to subscription
+   2. Assign user input to subscription
-   3. transition to subscription to provisioning
+   3. Transition subscription to the Provisioning lifecycle
-3. Register create process for this subscription (`store_process_subscription`)
+3. Register executed workflow for this subscription (`store_process_subscription`)
 4. Interact with OSS and/or BSS, in this example
    1. Administer subscription in IMS (`create_node_in ims`)
    2. Reserve IP addresses in IPAM (`reserve_loopback_addresses`)
    3. Provision subscription in the network (`provision_node_in_nrm`)
-5. Transition subscription to active and ‘in sync’ (`@create_workflow`)
+5. Transition subscription to the Active lifecycle and 'in sync' (`@create_workflow`)

 As long as every step remains as idempotent as possible, the work can be divided over fewer or more steps as desired.

 #### Input Form

-The input form is created by subclassing the `FormPage` and add the input fields together with the type and indication if they are optional or not.
-Additional form settings can be changed via the Config class, like for example the title of the form page.
+The input form is created by subclassing the `FormPage` and adding the input fields together with the type and indication if they are optional or not.
+Additional form settings can be changed via the `ConfigDict` class, such as the title of the form page.

 ```python
 class CreateNodeForm(FormPage):